Friday, July 31, 2009

 Wednesday, July 29, 2009

 Watch legendary hedge fund manager Paul Tudor Jones at work in the 1987 documentary, Trader.

 See especially PTJ's comments on the importance of focusing on risk management in trading and investing (near the 33 minute mark):

 Related articles and posts:

-1. Paul Tudor Jones on trading macro - Finance Trends.
+1. Paul Tudor Jones and Peter Borish on trading - Finance Trends.

-2. Steve Cohen opens up to Paul Tudor Jones - Finance Trends.
+2. Paul Tudor Jones on trading macro - Finance Trends.

 3. Sebastian Mallaby interview: future of hedge funds - Finance Trends.